Tag: knowledge

 As we all draw upon the vine, we become more “of one mind”.
 Our way of thinking transforms from selfishness to selflessness.
 That doesn’t mean we all don’t have more transforming to do, but it is by drawing on the True Vine that we can do it.

 As we become of one mind with each other, we become (ever so slowly, it seems) of one mind with Christ.
-We no longer have to be directed for each step, but through the transforming power of the , we act as would.
+We no longer have to be directed for each step, but through the transforming of the Holy Spirit, we act as Jesus would.

 3. Can you be selfish and a Christian?
 How do you reconcile that with the growth of selflessness in the Christian?